Heart disease in dogs

 Heart disease affects dogs a bit differently than it does humans.
-They are, however, still susceptible to it, and it can have serious--even fatal--consequences.
+Dogs are, however, still susceptible to it, and it can have serious — even fatal — consequences.

 Other congenital defects often involve the improper development of a specific part of the heart, or a small hole in one of the chambers.
-There are many different types, but the result's the same: the heart can't function properly.
-Such defects can limit a dog's lifespan and make him more susceptible to other problems.
+There are many different types, but the result is the same: the heart can’t function properly.
+Such defects can limit a dog’s lifespan and make them more susceptible to other problems.
 Very mild cases, however, may have little effect.

 When it's time to see a vet

-Take your dog to the vet if he is showing any of the following symptoms:
+Take your dog to the vet if they are showing any of the following symptoms:

 • A dry cough after exercise